JhouLab/Pi5WebcamRecorder/README.md

   Instructions for installing it on a Pi5 are here: https://qengineering.eu/install%20opencv%20on%20raspberry%20pi%205.html

-  I happened to use method #2 in the link above, which involves typing the following two commands:
+  I happened to use method #2 in the link above, using the following commands:

     sudo apt-get install libopencv-dev
     sudo apt-get install python3-opencv